Nagel & Newman’s Book: Gödel’s Proof

 Nagel-Newman’s proof of incompleteness

+A language that makes statements about another language is called a meta-language, while a language that a meta-language makes statements about is called an object or sub-language.
 In a discussion of a proof that involves a language making statements about another language, you might expect that the distinctions between any languages that are involved would be made absolutely clear.
 But Nagel-Newman, as with Gödel’s own proof, manages to confuse the language systems involved.
 There is a failure to ensure a clear delineation of the different systems in the proof, and in Nagel-Newman’s account, in common with Gödel’s, there is a consequent confusion of language systems.
-(Footnote: This aspect of the number-theoretic system being an object language to the meta-language is dealt with in more detail in the paper on Gödel’s proof, see PDF The Fundamental Flaw in Gödel’s proof of his Incompleteness Theorem.)
+(Footnote: This aspect of the number-theoretic system being an object language to the meta-language is dealt with in more detail in the paper on Gödel’s proof, see The Fundamental Flaw in Gödel’s Proof of his Incompleteness Theorem.)
 The part of the book where this confusion becomes most evident is in the section VII, B ‘The arithmetization of meta-mathematics’, where Nagel-Newman introduces a function called sub(x, 17, x).

 Nagel-Newman’s ‘Substitution’ Function